 Many of your partners are teachers, some of whom you’ve brought to Cyberlearning conferences.
 How was that experience?

-We’ve brought buddies to Cyberlearning convenings on three occasions (Israel Ramirez in 2015, Traci Garff in 2016, and Zach Mbasu in 2017).
+We’ve brought buddies to Cyberlearning convenings on three occasions (Israel Ramirez in 2015, Traci Garff in 2016, Zach Mbasu in 2017, and Seung Lee in 2019).
 It’s been a remarkable experience for everyone.
 Our projects are relational, and all of our project work relies on trust.
 Bringing a teacher to an activity with so much intellectual capital – like the Cyberlearning convenings – builds good will, a shared experience, and a sense of being appreciated.

 The buddies I brought to the convenings ate up the experience.
 For example, Israel is an enormous intellectual asset and lives the spirit of the projects he has worked in since 2010.
 He is a teacher in Las Vegas, and energizes his students with a dynamic intelligence and authentic care.
 At CL15, he participated in the Shark Tank.
 The buddy program gave him a sense of resolve and professional self efficacy in collaboration with researchers; he experienced that he sees things that others don’t see and can contribute.
 Traci, a graduate student, was a Shark Tank judge at CL16.
 In 2017, we brought Zach, a gifted teacher and one of the Kenya’s leading mathematics educators – CL17 contributed to him and will benefit his future and the impact he will have in east Africa.

 I feel that CIRCL has carried out and administered the buddy system well in the years I was involved.
 It turns out that SRI and CIRCL have always met my expectations, which is a great thing to say about any organization that is so connected to one’s professional life and development.